-The three-part series retells the story of the Gunpowder plot in the 17th century, a time when English Catholics were persecuted and priests who were caught preaching were punished with death.
+BBC drama Gunpowder is a three-part series retelling the story of the Gunpowder plot in the 17th century, a time when English Catholics were persecuted and priests who were caught preaching were punished with death.

 Several failed assassination attempts have already been made on the life of King James I, but in the depths of the Warwickshire countryside a new coup is brewing, led by devout Catholic Robert Catesby…

 Robert Catesby (Harington’s real-life ancestor on his mother’s side) is the man who ultimately masterminds the Gunpowder Plot.
 He is a devout Catholic who wants to oust the protestant King James I, in an era when he and those who share his faith are being brutally persecuted.

 Harington says: “The more I play him, the more I realise he is a fanatic.
 He’s been driven to the place he is by certain events in his life.
 But I was intrigued by him, because he starts human – and his demise is very human.”

 Harington has garnered international fame and acclaim for playing Jon Snow in Game of Thrones, but you might have also seen him in the movie Brimstone with Dakota Fanning or Testament of Youth with Alicia Vikander.

 Anne Vaux is a cousin to a couple of the men who are planning the Gunpowder Plot.
 As a Catholic, she is instrumental in helping to protect and hide Catholics.

 Tyler says: “In the story she has a very strong relationship with Father Garnet, who we’re hiding, and who’s a very prominent priest at the time.
 They have a beautiful little friendship… She’s a good ol’ Catholic girl.”